Childminding allows you to work from your own home to provide care and learning opportunities for other people's children.

 As a childminder, you'll be self-employed and running your own business.
 You have to be registered with Ofsted and you must work to the same regulations as most other childcare settings.

 We run free 'Childminding - is it for you?' sessions that provide information to help you decide whether childminding is the right career for you.
-Have a look at our becoming a childminder information leaflet to find out when our next session is.
-Please note, due to COVID-19 (coronavirus) the session on Wednesday 22 April has been cancelled.

-Contact us if you want to attend one of the sessions.
 Once you've attended, we'll invite you to come along to a pre- registration course before you register as a childminder.
 You'll need to attend for a total of 20 hours over a ten week period.

 What you'll need to become a childminder